 The Teaching, Learning, and Advising Committee regards this as an award to be given to a "towering figure" in undergraduate education, someone who over a long period of service has inspired a great number of students and consistently fostered the learning process both inside and outside the classroom.

 Prize Teaching Fellowships are awarded to recognize outstanding performance and promise as a teacher.
 They are considered among the most important honors that Yale bestows upon graduate students.

 Based on the nominations from undergraduate students and faculty, Prize Teaching Fellowships for graduate students in good standing in Ph.
 D. programs who have served as Teaching Fellows or Part-Time Acting Instructors are awarded jointly through the offices of the Dean of the Graduate School and the Dean of Yale College.
-Each April, selection is made by a committee made up of Directors of Undergraduate Studies and Directors of Graduate Studies from each of the three divisions (humanities, social sciences, and natural sciences), the Director of the Teaching Fellow Program, and an Associate Dean of Yale College.
+Each April, selection is made by a committee made up of Directors of Undergraduate Studies and Directors of Graduate Studies from each of the three divisions (humanities, social sciences, and natural sciences), the Assistant Director of the Teaching Fellow Program, and an Associate Dean of Yale College.

 The winners of Prize Teaching Fellowships receive a cash prize of $3000, to be awarded in the spring.